-Typically called farm insurance or farm and ranch insurance policies, this kind of policy is completely different than a standard homeowners insurance policy.
-Farm policies cover much more for the simple reason that a farm is not just a residence but is essentially the farmer’s sole means of livelihood.
-Whether it’s crops, livestock or other farm/ranch related activities, loss of that ability to operate a farm could mean financial ruin for a farm family.
+Typically called farm insurance (or farm and ranch insurance policies), this kind of policy is completely different than a standard homeowners insurance policy.
+Farm policies cover much more because a farm is not just a residence.
+Ordinarily, it is the farmer’s primary means of livelihood.
+Whether it’s crops, livestock or other farm/ranch related activities, loss of the ability to operate a farm could mean financial ruin for a farm family.

-But it is also a commercial business policy that covers the farming operation as an economic entity.
-Finally, such policies cover liability to and arising from employees of the farm.
+But it is also a commercial business policy that provides coverage for the farming operation as an economic entity.
+Finally, farm insurance covers liability related to the employees of the farm.
 This part of the policy is often referred to as the farm workers compensation component.
-It protects a farmer from losses arising from actions of employees and from injuries to those workers.
-These kinds of policies are crucial for the proper financial operation of a modern farming business.
+It protects a farmer from losses arising from actions of his employees and from injuries to those workers.
+Farm insurance policies are crucial for the proper financial operation of a modern farming business.

 There’s also the question of farm structures like houses, barns, silos and processing structures.
 In addition to that, there’s the issue of fire coverage.
 Depending how close the farm is to a usable fire hydrant and accessible roadways, fire insurance policies can be a significant part of any insurance policy.